 The Right Eating Plan

-So many people don’t want to give up meat so for them I suggest wild salmon 3 – 4 times a week.
+So many people don’t want to give up meat so for them I suggest wild salmon 3 – 4 times a week and supplementing with eggs.
 The vegetarian cuisine is beautiful, healthy, flavorful, colorful, joyful, kind, ethical and diverse.
-I strongly urge you to give this vibrant new lifestyle a try and watch your skin firm up, your waistline shrink and your mood and energy soar.
+You will love this vibrant new lifestyle.

 Scheduling Consistent Exercise